 GDP Annual Growth Rate in Colombia averaged 3.48 percent from 2001 until 2021, reaching an all time high of 17.60 percent in the second quarter of 2021 and a record low of -15.80 percent in the second quarter of 2020.
 This page provides - Colombia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Colombia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-GDP Annual Growth Rate in Colombia is expected to be 2.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Colombia to stand at 3.20 in 12 months time.
-In the long-term, the Colombia GDP Annual Growth Rate is projected to trend around 3.30 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Colombia is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Colombia GDP Annual Growth Rate is projected to trend around 3.60 percent in 2022 and 3.40 percent in 2023, according to our econometric models.